erinknowles0501/computer_skills/computer_skills_zine/Outline draft.md

 ** Going to have to remember mobile devices!

+- printing
+- emailing
+- social media
+- zoom/skype/etc
+- basic terminology they might come across + reminder to google things
+- basic troubleshooting
+- antivirus, scams+phishing, secure passwords
+- data backups
+- downloading and managing apps (and how to limit their permissions) (also mention fdroid)
+- free alternatives to the software you've heard about
+- dangers of screen time for children
+- buy things online
+- torrenting
+- games
 ### Introduction
-What this is for, how it works, expectations, who I am This guide assumes you know a computer is a machine that you interact with using a mouse and keyboard, and no more.
-That said, there's probably useful stuff in this guide even for young people who are pretty savvy - and if you're really savvy, you can contribute by making a pull request on github.
+What this is for, how it works, expectations, who I am This guide assumes you know a computer is a machine that you interact with using a mouse and keyboard, that a smart phone is a small computer, and that the internet connects computers so that computers and their users can talk to each other.
+That said, there's useful stuff in this guide even for teens+adults who are pretty savvy - and if you're really savvy, you can contribute by making a pull request on github:

-### Quick basics to get you started
- - How to connect to the internet (troubleshooting?)
- - What is a computer program, what is a browser, how to open it, how to use it (where url bar is and how it works, bookmarks, history)
- - (Mention that your internet provider probably isn't looking, but it's technically possible for them to see what pages you look at - which means if you search for "pictures of cute puppies" they'll see that you searched for that.
-Also, the browser's history will contain that you searched for that, unless you delete it, and might also show up in "recently searched")
- - Briefly what a search engine is and basics of how to use it (link to search engines section)
- - Basically impossible to "break" your computer or phone by interacting with it
- - If you don't understand something I've mentioned, or want more information, you can google it to find out
- - How signing up for something works (email, password) and what to look out for
- - How to email and use social media (and what to look out for)

 ### Social media
  - "Don't compare your life to someone else's highlight reel"